Portuguese vocabulary: Pre-Roman languages of Portugal

 Traces of the languages from native peoples of western Iberia (Gallaeci, Lusitanians, Celtici or Conii) persist in Portuguese, as shown below.
-Most of the pre-Roman placenames or rivers in Portugal originate from the Hispano-Celtic Gallaecian and Celtiberian languages.
-There are also a few Iberian, Basque and Tartessian components in Portuguese.
+Even though the Portuguese often call themselves Lusitanians, the linguistic classification of Lusitanian is controversial, and the Lusitanian linguistic contribution to the Portuguese-Galician language remains unconfirmed.
+In fact, most of the pre-Roman placenames or rivers in Portugal originate from the Hispano-Celtic Gallaecian and Celtiberian languages.
+There are few Iberian, Basque, and Tartessian components in Portuguese.

+A project by the Social Sciences and Humanities Research Council of Canada, led by Professor Leonard A. Curchin of Classical Studies at the University of Waterloo (ON), concluded that the place-names of the Lusitanian province of the Roman Empire found to date, are classified as follows: Celtic (30%), other Indo-European (33.5%) [possibly Ligurian, Etruscan, Old-European, Illyrian], Pre-Indo-European (2%), Iberian (2%), Latin (18%), and 15.5% of place names of undefined origin.